1055 Willeo Road

 Originally High Meadows offered a camp, preschool, and kindergarten to the children of the North Fulton area.
 Through the years, High Meadows has grown into a unique, outstanding, nationally-accredited educational and recreational environment serving children in pre-school through eighth grade.

-This property is rich in history.
+Our property is rich in history.
 The Hightower Trail, a major American Indian trading path that ran from the mountains of northwest Georgia to near Augusta, crossed through our forest.
 We have found relics of this early history that we work into our native lore classes.
 To honor those who came before us, when appropriate we incorporate the past into our program.
 Our tipi, though not representative of dwellings in this area of the country, helps remind us of the rich traditions and important lessons of the earliest people who enjoyed High Meadows.

 Before being purchased by our founders, the property was a farm.
 The Franklin Family lived here and worked the land.
 Two original house structures are still in use: the Stone Cottage which is used as the Camp Office and the Franklin House, the School Office.
 There was an old functioning stone well that no longer stands but its pieces are used as a center piece in Senior Camp.
 We often find remnants of farm life when we dig into the ground or explore overgrown places in our woods.